 No. Files on crashed MacBook Pro can be recovered by Mac data recovery software only when your hard drive is not physically damaged.
 For example, if the drive has serious bad sectors or the drive have been broken, no software can help.

-3. Can iBoysoft Mac Data Recovery recover lost data from APFS SSD?
+3. Can iBoysoft Data Recovery for Mac recover lost data from APFS SSD?

 Yes.
 Since 2016, the MacBook Pro with Touch Bar has used SSD that is directly soldered to the computer's logic board and people are wondering can they recovered lost data in this case?
-In fact, iBoysoft Mac Data Recovery can recover lost data from corrupted APFS SSD with ease.
+In fact, iBoysoft Data Recovery for Mac can recover lost data from corrupted APFS SSD with ease.

 4. What should I do if the MacBook Pro hard drive is physically damaged?